Mobile Trades Lab

 Given the number of schools and wide geographic area of Northern Lights Public Schools, a rotating three-year schedule has been developed through which at least three different Northern Lights schools access the lab each year:

-Year one the lab services students in the Glendon, Iron River and Ardmore schools;
+Year one the lab services students in the Glendon, Iron River, Ardmore and Art Smith Aviation Academy;

-Year two the lab moves to accommodate H. E Bourgoin, Cold Lake Middle, Art Smith, Nelson Heights and the Bonyville and Cold lake Outreach schools;
+Year two the lab moves to accommodate H. E Bourgoin, Cold Lake Middle, Nelson Heights and the Bonyville and Cold Lake Outreach schools;

-Year three the lab will be accessed by Kikino School, Aurora Middle School, Ecole Plamondon as well as by the Outreach students from the Jouney’s Learning Academy, and the Crossroads Outreach school.
+Year three the lab will be accessed by Kikino School, Aurora Middle School, Ecole Plamondon as well as by the Outreach students from the Jouneys Learning Academy, and Crossroads Outreach school.

 While the lab was located at Aurora Middle School in 2015-2016, Outreach students accessed the Mobile Trades Lab for welding.
 The teacher who accompanied them to the lab has also been a participant in some welding professional development for staff: